 A Flash in the Pan or an Industry to Heel?

 The story of the Heydon inquiry remains ongoing.
 The High Court is currently reaching out to 100 former associates who worked during Heydon’s time on the bench.
-A criminal investigation into his conduct has been launched.
+Police have launched a criminal investigation into his conduct.
 The University of Sydney are reviewing Heydon’s title of emeritus professor and three women prepare to commence civil proceedings against Mr. Heydon for sexual harassment.

 Following Chief Justice Kiefel’s statement, the the High Court’s message appears clear for the profession: